 Schumer noted that Indymac relied heavily upon advances from the Federal Home Loan Bank of San Francisco and brokered deposits to finance its “irresponsible growth” over the last couple years, stirring up bankruptcy rumors over the weekend.

-But today, Indymac Communications Director Grove Nichols hit back, claiming that the bank’s regulators were “actively involved” and “up-to-date” on the company’s position and working on a plan “to further improve the safety and soundness of Indymac.”
+But today, Indymac Communications Director Grove Nichols hit back on the company blog, claiming that the bank’s regulators were “actively involved” and “up-to-date” on the company’s position and working on a plan “to further improve the safety and soundness of Indymac.”

 Additionally, he noted that the FHLB of San Francisco had positioned itself carefully in light of the ongoing mortgage crisis, increasing margin requirements on mortgage loans and related securities that it financed for all institutions, including Indymac.